Robotaxi: Vehicle costs

-So far all the trials have involved specially modified passenger cars with space for two or four passengers sitting in the back seats behind a partition.
-LIDAR, cameras and other sensors have been used on all vehicles.
+So far, most trials have involved specially modified passenger cars with space for two or four passengers sitting in the back seats behind a partition.
+LIDAR, cameras and other sensors have been used on most vehicles.
 The cost of early vehicles was estimated in 2020 at up to US$400,000 due to custom manufacture and specialized sensors.
 However, the prices of some components such as LIDAR have fallen significantly.
 In January 2021, Waymo stated its costs were approximately $180,000 per vehicle, and its operating cost at $0.30 per mile (~$0.19 per km), well below Uber and Lyft, but this excludes the cost of fleet technicians and customer support.
-Baidu announced in June 2021 it would start producing robotaxis for 500,000 yuan ($77,665) each.
-Tesla has discussed a sub-$25,000 Tesla Robotaxi, and as of 2023 is designing an assembly line that will accommodate the vehicle.
+Baidu announced in June 2021 it would start producing purpose-built robotaxi vehicles for 500,000 yuan ($77,665) each under the Apollo brand.
+Tesla has discussed a sub-$25,000 vehicle omitting the use of sensors and solely relying on camera data and plans to enter the market with a purpose-built vehicle for Robotaxi service, the Tesla Cybercab, in 2026.

 Passenger tests

 Several companies are testing robotaxi services, especially in the United States and in China.
 All operate only in a geo-fenced area.
-Service areas for robotaxis, also known as the Objective Design Domain (ODD), are specially designated zones where robotaxis can safely provide service.
-As of 2024, Baidu's Apollo Go had carried the most passengers, over 6 million by April 2024.
-Other providers in China include AutoX, DiDi, Pony.ai, WeRide, all operating in 10 or more cities.
-In the US, Waymo is the most prominent provider, operating in San Francisco, Phoenix, and Los Angeles.
-A 2024 study of Waymo indicated an 85% reduction in injury crashes per mile driven.
+Service areas for robotaxis, also known as the Objective Design Domain (ODD), are specially designated zones where robotaxis can provide service.

 Separate to these efforts have been trials of larger shared autonomous vehicles on fixed routes with designated stops, able to carry between 6 and 10 passengers.
-These shuttle buses operate at low speeds.
+These shuttle buses have thus far operated at low speeds.

 Current obstacles to robotaxis

 At present, it is not only technical issues that hinder the widespread use of robotaxis, but also social issues.
-First, consumers' concerns about the reliability and safety of self-driving taxis are a major obstacle.
-For example, system failures during the service process and the risk of accident perception will reduce potential users.
-In addition, consumers still have doubts about whether the robotaxi can cope with complex urban environments or severe weather conditions.
+Consumers' concerns about the reliability and safety of self-driving taxis are an obstacle to broad acceptance.
+For example, system failures during the service process and the perception of the risks of an accident reduces the number of users.
+In addition, consumers have doubts about whether the robotaxi can cope with complex urban environments or severe weather conditions.